 The most common type of ridged air duct is constructed of galvanized steel or aluminum.
-Aluminum in particular is relatively light and easy to install.
+Aluminum in particular is relatively light and easy to install but needs to be thick enough to avoid getting crushed if someone walks on it.
 They may be round, rectangular, or in the form of a spiral oval.
 These are the types of ducts that you’ve see in movies – usually with an action hero crawling through them!
 Sheet metal air ducts are the most durable type of air duct construction, and because of their non-porous surface, are the least likely to have mold or biological growth.

 Fiberglass Lined Air Ducts

 Some sheet metal air ducts are lined with an external or internal fiberglass duct liner.
 Fiberglass lining is used to insulate air ducts from heat loss or to avoid condensation in cases where the supply air is very cold, or there is a high ambient humidity in the plenum.
 Fiberglass lining also provides sound attenuation, reducing the noise of the HVAC system.
 Because of the dampened sound benefit, this type of duct is common in office and commercial buildings.
 However, the fiberglass in these ducts can deteriorate and eventually release fiberglass particles into the air – which is a major health concern, especially with long-term exposure.
 Fiberglass lined ducts also have the potential to become contaminated with molds and bacteria.
 Fiberboard ductwork is also convenient because it can be fabricated to any configuration in the field, which is helpful when the roof framing is blocking a typical installation.

 Fiberboard Air Ducts